haikyuu/hugo-blog/content/posts/digital-ocean-hacks-1.md

 ---
-title: "Digital Ocean Hacks 1"
+title: "Why I created my own Digital Ocean CLI"
-date: 2020-02-13T13:16:29+01:00
+date: 2020-03-03T13:16:29+01:00
 draft: "true"
 toc: false
 images:
 tags:
+  - digital ocean
+  - CLI
+  - JavaScript
-  - untagged
+  - Cloud
 ---
 ## What?
 I have several side projects ongoing.
 And i don't want to run them locally.
 Instead i'd like to deploy them to Digital Ocean and work from there.

 ## Why?
-- I have a Mac Air and i want to go easy on it.
+- I want to go easy on my lovely Mac Air machine.
 - EdgeDB is one of the tools in my ToolBox™️ but it doesn't work in my Mac (High Sierra)
-- I'd like to get acquainted with Digital Ocean
+- I'd like to get acquainted with Digital Ocean.
+- Why not?!

 ## Problematic
 Since i have several side projects, deploying them is going to cost some money.